-- 11. Find your Sapling Evaporator Pan, your pour-off valve, and your smidge of pipe tape. - 12.
-Place the pan on the unit so that the draw-off is on the front of the left side, as you look at the unit from the front. - 13.
+- 7. Fit a piece of Sapling Stove Pipe onto the Sapling Stack Elbow. - 8.
+Fit the second piece of stove pipe onto the first piece of stove pipe. - 9.
+Place the Sapling Evaporator Pan on the unit so that the draw-off is on the front of the left side, as you look at the unit from the front. - 10.
 Starting one thread back from the exit, wrap your bit of pipe tape around the draw-off to the right and wind around until completely used.
-Screw the ball valve on over the pipe tape.
+Screw the ball valve on over the pipe tape. - 11.
+Screw the bung hole cover in.
 You're done!

-Preparing Your Sapling for Use as an Evaporator:
+Preparing Your Sapling for Use

 - 1. Remove the pan. - 2.
-Using shims and a two- or four-foot level, level your Sapling front to back and side to side.

-- 3. Place a two-inch layer of sand and/or ashes in the bottom of your barrel (see above).
+Using shims and a two- or four-foot level, level your Sapling front to back and side to side. - 3.
+Place a layer of sand and/or ashes in the bottom of your barrel (see above).
 REMEMBER: failure to place an insulating layer in the bottom of your barrel can result in catastrophic failure the fire may burn right through your barrel! - 4.
-If you have not already done so, coat the exterior of the barrel with a thin layer of vegetable or olive oil (apply with a paper-towel or rag). - 5.
+Coat the exterior of the barrel with a thin layer of vegetable or olive oil (apply with a paper-towel or rag). - 5.
 Replace the pan.
 Using your level, confirm that your pan is level front to back and side to side. - 6.
-Before you boil your first sap, you'll want to remove any residual impurities from the pan.
-Here's how:
+Before you boil your first sap, you'll want to remove any residual materials from the pan.
+Here's how you do that: